The Promotion (film): Critical reception

 The review aggregator Rotten Tomatoes reports that 54% of critics gave the film positive reviews based on 76 reviews; the average rating is 5.9/10.
 The consensus is, "With a workplace-related theme worthy of satire, The Promotion features some sharp witticisms but ultimately disappoints."
 Metacritic reports the film has an average score of 51 out of 100, based on 21 reviews.

 Michael Phillips of the Chicago Tribune gave the film 2 1/2 stars out of four, saying it "may not be much, and you get to know that supermarket uncomfortably well by the end of the 85 minutes.
-But as I say: He’s [writer/director Steven Conrad] an interesting writer."
+But as I say: [Steven Conrad is] an interesting writer."
 James Berardinelli gave the film three out of 4 stars, saying, "What makes this film worthwhile is its willingness to display the protagonists as decent human beings despite their dog-eat-dog circumstances.
 There are enough laughs to justify it being labeled as a comedy but a stronger storyline than one normally associates with this kind of film."
 Roger Ebert gave the film two out of four stars, calling it "one of those off-balance movies that seems searching for the right tone."
 John Anderson of The Washington Post wrote an unfavorable review of the film, saying, "The portrayal of employment in America is too close for comfort.
 Or comedy...
 Not the stuff of lighthearted summer comedy."